 - NCERT will create a national framework for Early Childhood Care and Education (ECCE) for children up to 8 years old.

 These are just some of the many proposed changes that are set to transform school education in India.
 Implementing these changes will require a concerted effort from all teachers, including parents, students, and the government.
-But if successful, they have the potential to improve the quality of children’s education in India significantly.
+But if they are successful, they have the potential to improve the quality of children’s education in India significantly.

 3. Pivot on Base Literacy